1972 ambush of Juan Ponce Enrile: Aftermath

-As a key player in the planning and implementation of Martial Law, Enrile remained one of Marcos' most loyal allies in the dictatorship's early years.
-In 1973, Enrile's title became Defense Minister under the new modified parliamentary system put in place during Martial Law.
+As a key player in the planning and implementation of martial law, Enrile remained one of Marcos' most loyal allies in the dictatorship's early years.
+In 1973, Enrile's title became Defense Minister under the new modified parliamentary system put in place during martial law.
 The abolition of civilian institutions such as Congress, the weakening of the judiciary, and the outlawing of political parties, left the military as the only other instrumentality of the national government outside of the Presidency.

-The National Historical Commission of the Philippines (NHCP) notes that Enrile, as one of Marcos' cronies, was controversially appointed to highly-profitable positions during this time.
+The National Historical Commission of the Philippines (NHCP) notes that Enrile, as one of Marcos' cronies, was controversially appointed to highly profitable positions during this time.
 According to the NCHP, he was tasked by Marcos to give certificates to logging companies, which eventually led to the forest cover of the Philippines shrank until only 8% remained, while Enrile concurrently owned numerous logging companies such as Ameco in Bukidnon, Dolores Timber in Samar, San Jose Timber in Northern Samar, Kasilagan Softwood Development Corp in Butuan, Eurasia Match in Cebu, Pan Oriental which operates in Cebu and Butuan, Palawan-Apitong Corp in Palawan, and Royal Match.

 The NHCP also recounts that Enrile was appointed by Marcos as the President of the Philippine Coconut Authority, where he established control of the copra industry together with Danding Cojuangco.
 The fund, which was supposed to be used to improve the country's copra industry, was used by Enrile and Cojuangco for programs led by Imelda Marcos and other Marcos cronies.
 A large portion of the fund was also used for the presidential campaigns of Ferdinand Marcos in 1983.

 With rising factionalism in the Marcos administration towards its latter years, Enrile's influence began to be reduced.
 By the 1980s, Marcos clipped the powers of the Minister of National Defense and the Chief of Staff over the Armed Forces of the Philippines, and began to more aggressively bypass Enrile's authority.

 In February 1986, Enrile turned his back on Marcos and co-organized a failed coup against the administration.
-Enrile asked Catholic Archbishop Jaime Cardinal Sin for assistance.
-Sin called on the civil groups which were already organizing protests in light of alleged cheating in the 1986 Presidential election, and the large turnout of peaceful protesters led to Marcos being unable to attack the coup plotters, and eventually forced Marcos out of office and into exile.
+Enrile asked Catholic Cardinal Archbishop Jaime Sin for assistance.
+Sin called on the civil groups which were already organizing protests in light of alleged cheating in the 1986 presidential election, and the large turnout of peaceful protesters led to Marcos being unable to attack the coup plotters, and eventually forced Marcos out of office and into exile.